IBM/ACE-RISCV/verification/readme.md

 4. the file [`proof_core_page_allocator_page_Page_core_page_allocator_page_T_read.v`](/verification/rust_proofs/ace/proofs/proof_core_page_allocator_page_Page_core_page_allocator_page_T_read.v) in [`verification/rust_proofs/ace/proofs/`](/verification/rust_proofs/ace/proofs) contains the proof of the lemma for the function.
   The default proof that RefinedRust generates will use the proof script from step 3 and then call into RefinedRust's generic automation.

+### RefinedRust proof annotations

+Rust functions are only translated and verified by RefinedRust if RefinedRust annotations (`#[rr::...]`) are attached to them.
+If a function is annotated, the function is verified against that specification, except if one of the following opt-out annotations is present:
+- `#[rr::only_spec]`: only the specification is generated, but the code is not translated and not verified
+- `#[rr::trust_me]`: the specification and code are generated, but the code is not verified against the specification

+These opt-out annotations help to progressively cover code with specification and delay the work on the verification itself.
+Eventually, a fully verified security monitor would not have any of the opt-out annotations and RefinedRust will verify that.

 ## Getting Started
 The [setup](setup.md) document details how to set the verification setup up on your system.